 Organic Garlic Farmers: About Us

 Grey Duck Garlic, LLC is a small family run farm committed to growing high quality organic garlic in a sustainable and fun fashion.
-We have a passion for organic gourmet garlic!
+We have a passion for organic gourmet garlic and having fun!

 Grey Duck Garlic is located on a certified organic farm (#1883) owned by Jane Fluegel in the Palouse region of Washington.
 The farm is nestled between the beautiful rolling hills of the Palouse.
 Half the acreage is on a hillside dotted with natural springs and dedicated to natural woods and native plants.
 The other acreage is flat pasture bordering a creek.